OrchardCMS/OrchardDoc/Documentation/Anatomy-of-a-theme.markdown

 Most themes will consist only of a stylesheet, a few templates (usually layouts), and a few images.
 They will contain no code except for the simple code in the template files.
 For more advanced themes, you might want to provide settings, create custom shapes, or override shapes in code.

 To address these scenarios, it is possible to build a theme much like a module and include a _.csproj_ file that describes how to compile the code it contains.
-For informaiton about module development, see [Walkthrough: Writing An Orchard Module](Walkthrough-Writing-An-Orchard-Module) and [Creating a Module with a Simple Text Editor](Creating-a-module-with-a-simple-text-editor).
+For information about module development, see [Walkthrough: Writing An Orchard Module](Walkthrough-Writing-An-Orchard-Module) and [Creating a Module with a Simple Text Editor](Creating-a-module-with-a-simple-text-editor).